cargath/cargath.github.io/_posts/2016-04-12-Protocol-Extensions-Swift-Enums.md

         case Bar = "BAR"
     }

-Note, that the enum already conforms to the protocol, no writing boilerplate code needed.
+Note that the enum already conforms to the protocol, no need to write repetitive boilerplate code.
 Now we can just extend the `StringEnumType` protocol:

     public extension StringEnumType {
         public static func fromStringIgnoringCase(string: String) -> Self? {